 By student loan refinancing you can opt for an increase or decrease in the period of repayment based on your financial conditions.

 If your monthly loan payment is sucking out a huge chunk of your monthly income, you can opt to refinance to an increased period of repayment.
-Or if you just got a raise and want to complete your loan faster then you can refinance and opt for an increase in the monthly loan amount by selecting a shorter period of time.
+Or if you just got a raise and want to complete your loan faster then you can refinance and opt for an increase in the monthly loan amount by selecting a shorter period.

 Worried about your college tuition?
 Find the best student loans for you